chengjiali/pubmed_corpus/README.md

-# PubMed Data
+# PubMed Corpus

-This module is used to download PubTator-annotated PubMed abstracts and convert the bioconcepts (chemical, disease, gene) from raw string into ID (MeSH, gene ID).
+This module is used to download PubTator-annotated PubMed abstracts and convert the bioconcepts (chemical, disease, gene) from raw string into ID (MeSH, CheBI, OMGI, gene ID).

 ## Data